Charles Calthorpe: Perrot's downfall

 The final downfall of Calthorpe's patron, Lord Deputy Perrot, who was convicted of treason in 1592 and died in the Tower of London while awaiting execution, had major repercussions in Ireland.
 His close ally Nicholas White, the Master of the Rolls in Ireland, was arrested on the same charge, and like Perrot, he died in the Tower.
 It was widely believed that Calthorpe would suffer a similar fate.
 He was accused of corruption by two dubious characters: Henry Bird, a former royal clerk, and an eccentric ex-priest called Denis O'Roghan.
 Bird had been convicted by the Court of Castle Chamber of forging Perrot's signature on O'Roghan's evidence: Calthorpe had prosecuted the case with great vigour and there is no reason to doubt that he believed that Bird was guilty.
-O'Roghan however retracted his evidence against Bird, and made charges of treason against Perrot.
+O'Roghan however withdrew his evidence against Bird, and made charges of treason against Perrot.
 Sir William Fitzwilliam, the new Lord Deputy, set up an inquiry, but O'Roghan's charges were so wildly implausible that it seemed doubtful whether the inquiry could proceed.
-The second commission of inquiry was then set up into the manner in which the charges were made.
+A second commission of inquiry was then set up into the manner in which the charges were made.
 Calthorpe sat on this commission, which proved to be a serious mistake when O'Roghan accused the commissioners of subjecting him to torture.

 Fitzwilliam was now ordered by the English Crown to resume his own inquiry, and Calthorpe faced two serious charges: of wrongly pressing for Bird's conviction, and of acting corruptly in the examination of O'Roghan.
 He was suspended from office without pay between 1590 and 1592, and it was widely believed that he would be prosecuted.
 In February 1591, seeing that Perrot was doomed, he wrote to Burghley, the English elder statesman, pleading for his protection.
 Given that Burghley was a close associate of Fitzwilliam, he might seem an unlikely patron of Calthorpe, but Calthorpe was also an old friend of Burghley, who was generally inclined to moderation.
 In the event, it was decided that a severe censure of Calthorpe's conduct, finding that he had been "negligent, but not undutiful" was a sufficient penalty.
 His efforts to claim his arrears of salary however were firmly rebuffed.
 Calthorpe also suffered the embarrassment of seeing the conviction of Henry Bird publicly reversed.
 He was restored to office in the autumn of 1592, but his reputation never fully recovered.
 He wisely kept a low profile in public affairs thereafter.